What is Project Management?

 1. Activity and Resources Planning

 As they always say, “If you fail to plan, you plan to fail.”
-Planning is crucial in any project as it sets the tone on how the entire process will look like.
+Planning is crucial in any project, as it sets the tone on what the entire process will look like.
 Project managers define the scope of the project and identify the resources available.
 They also set realistic deadlines and define the roles of each member of the team.

 2. Time Management